 All carbs turn to glucose then energy, a process called gluconeogenesis.
 However, there are two distinct types of dietary carbs that have different effects on the body (6).

-- Simple/ refined carbohydrates.
+- Simple/refined carbohydrates.
 These carbs only have one or two sugar molecules, hence quickly absorbed into the body.
-These carbs include fruit juice, honey, or milk.
+These carbs include fruit juice, honey, white flour, and milk.

 - Complex carbohydrates.
 These carbs have more sugar molecules than the former but are healthier and have more nutrients and fibers.
-They include oats, brown rice, or sweet potatoes.
+They include oats, brown rice, beans and sweet potatoes.

-Both types of carbs are great for the body, but some are better in different scenarios.
+Both types of carbs are necessary for the body, but they play different roles in different scenarios.
 For example, simple carbs are better before a workout as they create energy faster in the body than complex carbs.
 However, complex carbs are best if you want to feel full for longer.

 Protein as a source of energy will significantly reduce your muscle mass and affect the building of other body cells.
 The best carbs you should take include whole fruits and vegetables, whole grain carbs, and unrefined sugars.